inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 Both workshop courses are interrelated.
-After participating in both workshop courses, participants are expected to be able to develop scenario for contingency planning by using scientific hazard layers, OSM and QGIS/InaSAFE.
+After participating in both workshop courses, participants are expected to be able to develop scenarios for contingency planning by using scientific hazard layers, OSM and QGIS/InaSAFE.

 3. Training of trainer workshop for contingency planing using OSM, QGIS,